 Is Cuban Coffee Legal In The US?

 In 2016, the United States made bringing Cuban coffee into the country okay.
-This means that people in America can now enjoy this popular drink.
+This means that people in America can now enjoy this popular drink like American coffee.
 But, because there’s still a trade embargo with Cuba, there are some rules about how much Cuban coffee can come to the United States.

 What Are The 4 Types Of Cuban Coffee?

 In Cuba, they have four main kinds of coffee.
-First, there’s Cafe Cubano, which is just another name for Cuban espresso.
+First, there’s Cafe Cubano, which is just another name for Cuban espresso that is made with Cuban coffee press.
 Then you’ve got the Cuban shot; it’s like a mini version of the Cafe Cubano.
 With white coffee, things get a bit different because it’s unsweetened Cuban espresso but mixed with hot steamed milk.
 Lastly, if you’re looking for something cooler, there’s iced coffee – that’s your regular Cuban espresso poured over ice cubes.

 Final Thought

-Cuban coffee is important in Cuban culture.
+Cuban coffee is important in Cuban culture as well as Cuban coffee culture.
 People drink it every day.
 It’s more than just a beverage; it unites people.
 When you have Cuban coffee with friends, family, or coworkers, it creates a social bond.

 Drinking Cuban coffee is a unique experience with a rich history and special flavor.
 Whether you like strong espresso or a milder café con leche, there’s something for everyone.